cardboard-iguana/cardboard-iguana.com/notes/tryhackme-pickle-rick.md

 Flag 3: ***** *****
 ```

-I’m guessing that flag 1 begins with either numbers or an abbreviation (`Mr.`?).
+I'm guessing that flag 1 begins with either numbers or an abbreviation (`Mr.`?).
 Flag 2 probably begins with `A`.

-Because this is web server exploitation, it’s going to make sense to use Burp Suite.
-In order to make the experience a little more pleasant, I’m going to add a pattern of `10.10.158.139` (the IP address of the TryHackMe server I'm using) to FoxyProxy and then set it to “Use proxies based on their pre-defined patterns and priorities”; that way, only the CTF website will get proxied to Burp Suite.
+Because this is web server exploitation, it's going to make sense to use Burp Suite.
+In order to make the experience a little more pleasant, I'm going to add a pattern of `10.10.158.139` (the IP address of the TryHackMe server I'm using) to FoxyProxy and then set it to "Use proxies based on their pre-defined patterns and priorities"; that way, only the CTF website will get proxied to Burp Suite.

 ## Recon